 (1).Aloe vera L.

-Ecological environment: The Aloe vera L., grows in the forest edge, thickets, or sparse forest, also found in the hillside meadow or meadow, bush wood, sandy land.
-Geographical distribution: This species was native to the northern part of africa and is currently widely cultivated in the west indies islands of South America, it now grows wild in tropical climates around the world and is cultivated in many countries for agricultural and medicinal uses, also cultivated in China.
-There are 2 varietas of Aloe Vera L. in China, one is Aloe chinensis Baker, another is Shangnong Big-leaf Aloe.
+a growing plant of Aloe vera L. with many green leaves Ecological environment: Aloe vera grows in the forest edge, thickets, or sparse forest, also found in meadows on hillsides or meadows, bush wood and sandy land.
+Geographical distribution: This species was native to the northern part of Africa and is currently widely cultivated in the western indies islands of South America, and it now grows wild in tropical climates around the world and is cultivated in many countries for agricultural and medicinal uses, also cultivated in China.
+There are 2 varietas of Aloe Vera L. in China, one is Aloe chinensis Baker, and another is Shangnong Big-leaf Aloe.

-Characters of herbs: The herb is an irregular block, often broken into polygonal shapes of different sizes.
-The surface is dark reddish-brown or dark brown, dull.
-The herb is light, the texture of the herb is hard, not easily broken, the fracture surface is coarse or pitted lines.
-It has good hygroscopicity.
-The herb has a special odor, and it tastes extremely bitter.
+Characters of herbs: The herb is in irregular blocks (irregular lumpy), often broken into polygonal shapes of different sizes.
+The surface of old aloe herb is brown, dark reddish-brown, or dark brown, dull.
+The herb is light, the texture of the herb is firm and hard, not easily broken, the fracture surface is raceous (waxy), not glossy, and not easy to dissolve when it is heated.
+The surface of the new aloe herb is brownish-black in color and green, glossy, strong viscidity, and easily dissolves when it is heated; the texture of the herb is crisp and friable, easily broken, the broken surface is smooth and has hyaloid glossy (vitroclastic glossy); has an obvious sour flavor, and it tastes extremely bitter.

-Ecological environment: The Aloe vera L.var.chinensis(Haw.)
-Berg., grows in the sunny grass and wild sunny hillside.
-Geographical distribution: It is mainly cultivated in Yuanjiang of Yunnan province, the Zhujiang river area, and the southwest area of China, also cultivated in Southeast Asian countries, mainly in areas with more overseas Chinese.
+Ecological environment: The plant grows in the sunny grass and wild sunny hillside.
+Geographical distribution: It is mainly cultivated in Yuanjiang of Yunnan province, the Zhujiang river area, and the southwest area of China, also cultivated in Southeast Asian countries, mainly in areas with overseas Chinese.

-Growth characteristics: Aloe chinensis Baker grows in well-drained soils that are well-drained and hard to compact.
+several green leaves of Aloe chinensis Berger grow in pot Growth characteristics: Aloe chinensis Baker grows in well-drained soils that are well-drained and hard to compact.
 In general, some gravel ash can be added to the soil.
-It is better to add turfgrass ash.
-Drainage poor permeability of the soil will block the roots to breathe, rot, and necrosis, but too much sandy soil often causes the loss of water and nutrients, making the aloe poor growth.
+It is better to add some turfgrass ash.
+Poor permeability of the soil will block the roots from breathing, and rot, but sandy soil with many sands often causes the loss of water and nutrients, making the aloe poor growth.

 Temperature: Aloe chinensis Baker is afraid of the cold.
 It grows in a frost-free environment throughout the year.
 The growth is stopped at about 5 °C (Celsius, or 41 degrees Fahrenheit).
 At 0 °C (Celsius, or 32 degrees Fahrenheit), the life process is disturbed.
 If the temperature is below 0 °C (Celsius, or 32 degrees Fahrenheit), it would cause frostbite.
 The most suitable temperature for growth is 15~35 °C (Celsius, or 59~95 degrees Fahrenheit) and the humidity is 45-85%.

-Moisture: Like all plants, Aloe chinensis Baker also needs water, but it is most afraid of stagnant water.
-In the rainy and humid season or when the drainage is not good, the leaves will easily shrink and the roots will rot and die.
+several plants of Aloe chinensis Berger with light green leaves grow in field Moisture: Like all plants, Aloe chinensis Baker also needs water, but it is afraid of waterlogging.
+In the rainy and humid season or when the drainage is not good, the leaves will easily shrivel and the roots will rot and die.

 Sunshine: Aloe chinensis Baker needs sufficient sunlight to grow.
 It should be noted that the newly planted aloe is not suitable for the sun.
-It is best to see the sun only in the morning.
+It is better to be exposed to the sunlight only in the morning.
 The plant will slowly adapt to thrive in the sun in the next ten days and a half months.

 Fertilizer: Fertilizer is indispensable for any plant.
-Aloe chinensis Baker not only needs NPK (Nitrogen, Phosphorus and Potassium) but also some trace elements.
+Aloe chinensis Baker not only needs NPK (Nitrogen, Phosphorus, and Potassium) but also some trace elements.
 To ensure that aloe vera is a green natural plant, it is necessary to use fermented organic fertilizer as much as possible.
-Cake, chicken manure and compost can all be used.
+Cake fertilizer, chicken manure, and compost can be used.
 Manure is more suitable for planting aloe vera.

 (3).Aloe ferox Mill.

-Ecological environment: The Aloe ferox Mill., grows in rocky areas-on hills, in grassy fynbos, and on the edges of the Karoo.
-Geographical distribution: This species is mainly distributed in Southern Africa, across the southern Cape, from Swellendam and the Overberg District in the west, throughout almost the whole extent of the Eastern Cape Province, eastwards as far as southern KwaZulu-Natal, and northwards into the southern parts of the Free State and Lesotho.
+several small shrubs of Aloe ferox Mill with green leaves grow in a field Ecological environment: Aloe ferox Mill grows in rocky areas-on hills, in grassy fynbos, and on the edges of the Karoo (karroo).
+Geographical distribution: This species is mainly distributed in Southern Africa, across the southern Cape, from Swellendam and the Overberg district in the west, throughout almost the whole extent of the Eastern Cape, eastwards as far as southern KwaZulu-Natal, and northwards into the southern parts of the Free State and Lesotho.

-Growth characteristics: The Aloe ferox Mill., prefers to warm environment, afraid of cold, should be planted throughout the frost-free areas, if frosted, winter cultivation temperature of not less than 5 °C (Celsius, or 41 degrees Fahrenheit).
-Aloes are happy and drought-tolerant, requiring soil moisture, fertility, loose air, taboo, avoid clay.
+Growth characteristics: The plant prefers a warm environment, afraid of cold, should be planted throughout frost-free areas, if frosted, winter temperature should not be lower than 5 °C (Celsius, or 41 degrees Fahrenheit).
+Aloes are happy and drought-tolerant, require soil moisture, fertility, and loose air, and avoid clay.

-Characters of herbs: The surface is dark brown, slightly green, and glossy.
-The herb is light, the texture of the herb is loose, fragile, the fracture surface is glass-like and has layered patterns.
+Characters of herbs: The surface of the herb is dark brown, slightly green, and glossy.
+The herb is light, the texture of the herb is loose, and fragile, the fracture surface is hyaloid (glass-like) and has layered patterns.

 Pharmacological actions: ①.purgative effect; ②.liver protection effect; ③.protective effect of the stomach; ④. bacteriostasic activity: Aloe water extract has an inhibitory effect on a variety of dermatophytes and Mycobacterium Tuberculosis; ⑤.anti-cancer effect.